 See here for more details about how to plan your trip and rates for Four Season Safari Lodge Serengeti

-You might also like – What to pack for a family Safari Photos from the Masai Mara Great Migration Soaring about the Savannah in a Hot air balloon Safari in Serengeti and 6 things to do in Nairobi and other post from Africa.
+You might also like – What to pack for a family Safari Photos from the Masai Mara Great Migration Soaring about the Savannah in a Hot air balloon Safari in Serengeti and 6 things to do in Nairobi and other posts from Africa.

 PIN IT FOR LATER